uofu-emb/rtos/labs/3.threads/README.md

 ## Critical sections
 A __critical section__ refers to a block of code that **must** be executed mutually exclusive with other execution contexts that share resources.

 Critical sections should be small as possible - while in the critical section, other execution is halted.
 Like interrupt handlers, staying in a critical section for too long can __starve__ the system.
-We'll discuss this topic in detail in later labs.
+We'll discuss this topic in more detail in later labs.
 For now, any independent activity of the thread should be outside the bounds of the protected critical section

 ## Race conditions
 A __race condition__ is a scenario in which two threads have behavior that depends on the execution order of their code.
 If a thread can be preempted, it can and will be preempted at any point, even in the middle of a line of C code.
+You should never rely on timing or chance for your code to work.

 ### You won't believe this one weird style trick
 In C, you can always create a block by wrapping code using curly braces.
 We can use this as a way to visually distinguish and organize our critical sections.
 Failing to unlock or release a resource is a common problem, so we want to be able to quickly verify that every take has a matching give.